ianfreeman519/CMSE_PhD/NOTES.md

     - currently set to HLLE
 - [FLASH docs might be helpful](https://flash.rochester.edu/site/flashcode/user_support/flash4_ug_4p8/node192.html#SECTION010124000000000000000)

 I reformatted the movies!!!
-But I also learned my resolution was **TODO** high because you can't actually make out the center regions in the multi-plot animations.
+But I also learned my resolution was **TOO** high because you can't actually make out the center regions in the multi-plot animations.
 I need to rerun the simulations with a lower resolution (probably half) so you can make out the details in the center interesting region (see below).
 For reference in the future, here is the command which did it:

 `ffmpeg -i simulation_animation.mp4 -vf "crop=in_w*8/10:in_h*5/10:in_w/10:in_h*30/100" -c:a copy cropped_animation.mp4`